absmach/magistrala-docs/docs/tracing.md

 # Tracing

 Distributed tracing is a method of profiling and monitoring applications.
 It can provide valuable insight when optimizing and debugging an application.
-Magistrala includes the [Jaeger][jaegertracing] open tracing framework as a service with its stack by default.
+SuperMQ includes the [Jaeger][jaegertracing] open tracing framework as a service with its stack by default.

 ## Launch

-The Jaeger service will launch with the rest of the Magistrala services.
+The Jaeger service will launch with the rest of the SuperMQ services.
 All services can be launched using:

 ```bash
 make run